Mothers & Daughters (2004 film)

 Mothers & Daughters is a 2004 independent film written and directed by British duo Hannah Davis and David Conolly.

 It is a story of Londoners connected by family, friends and a certain therapist who brings all her patients’ problems back to their mothers.
 Lives start to unravel during an eventful dinner party where the cook spoils the food, a coke-headed model flirts with a married vicar, a secret affair is exposed, old family wounds are reopened and one meddling mother drops by to cause even more trouble.

 Plot

-Lives start to unravel during an eventful dinner party when the group are forced to face their issues head on.
-For one couple, vicar Dan (David Conolly) and his wife Emma (Joanna Pecover) are faced with the revelation that one of them has been having an affair with the evening’s hostess Kate (Miranda Hart).
-Worst of all she has to in turn face her mother (Joan Blackham) who drops in to “help out”.
+Dinner party guests are forced to face their issues head on.
+For one couple, vicar Dan and his wife Emma are faced with the revelation that one of them has been having an affair with the evening's hostess Kate.
+Worst of all she has to in turn face her mother who drops in to "help out".

-Even the therapist (Alix Longman) has to face her own maternal misgivings as she returns home to deal with the aftermath of her own mother’s descent into Alzheimer’s.
-Nina (Caroline Burns Cooke) explores having to care for a sick mother who, when she was well, appeared not to care for either Nina or her sister.
+Even the therapist has to face her own maternal misgivings as she returns home to deal with the aftermath of her own mother's descent into Alzheimer's.
+Nina explores having to care for a sick mother who, when she was well, appeared not to care for either Nina or her sister.